iUltimateLP/unreal-git-push/README.md

-# unreal-git-push
-This plugin allows you to push git commits via the editor interface, because this feature is missing in the UnrealEd currently.
-You can select the branch you want to push to + the remote host where to push to.
-The commits are made through the (currently beta) built-in Git Source Control feature.
+# "GitPush" plugin for Unreal Engine 4
+This plugin allows you to **push commits to your remote Git repo.**
+You can **select the branch you want to push.**
+You can **select the remote server you want to push to.**
+The commits are created via the built-in Source Control Git feature (implemented in 4.9)